Serbia in the Middle Ages: Final years

-Other principalities
+Other polities

 The other principalities that were more or less under Serbian political influence include Paganija, Zahumlje, Travunija and Duklja.
 These polities bordered Serbia to the north, but the exact borders of the early Serbian state are unclear.
 The Serbian ruler was titled "Prince (archon) of the Serbs" (αρχων Σερβλίας).
 The DAI mentions that the Serbian throne is inherited by the son, i.e. the first-born; his descendants succeeded him, though their names are unknown until the coming of Višeslav.

 It is possible that there were two names used for the Serbs in this period.
 A general one, depicting the descendants of the first settlers while the other was a regional one.
 By the 11th century, most of the regional names disappeared and were replaced by the ethnonym Serbs.
 In his work Strategikon of Kekaumenos, the 11th century Byzantine general Katakalon Kekaumenos refers to the duke of Duklja Stefan Vojislav as both "Dioclean" and "Travunian Serbian".
 John Skylitzes, a historian from the same period, calls Stefan Vojislav an "archon of the Serbs" and that he took over the "land of the Serbs".